Retired Service Members and Families

 Your Dental Options

 The TRICARE Retiree Dental Program is available to purchase for dental coverage.

 Medically-Retired Service Members

-If the Service disability rating is less than 30 percent, the member is separated from active duty, and they may qualify transitional health care benefits:
+If your Service disability rating is less than 30 percent and you're separated from active duty, you may qualify transitional health care benefits:

 Retired National Guard or Reserve Members